 The first version of this website launched in 2014.
-It was designed by Crystal Migwans (a long-time GRASACer currently pursuing her PhD at Columbia University) to highlight the beauty and multi-layered meanings of many of the cultural items GRASAC had studied.
+It was designed by Mikinaak Migwans (then pursuing their PhD at Columbia University and now a professor at the University of Toronto) to highlight the beauty and multi-layered meanings of many of the cultural items GRASAC had studied.

-The site was re-designed in 2017 by GRASAC’s Communications Director, Kate Higginson.
+The site was re-designed in 2017 by Kate Higginson (then GRASAC’s Communications Director).
 This version added more detail on the people and history of GRASAC, as well as news, resources and social media features.